 The game of life: a videopodcast to discuss inequality, social mobility and Colombia

-From the film The game of life*TREES and its director, Andrés Ruiz, launch a new videopodcast that opens conversations about inequality, social mobility, early childhood, classism, education, privilege and territory in Colombia.
+From the film The game of life*, we are launching a new video podcast that sparks conversations about inequality, social mobility, early childhood, classism, education, privilege, and territorial issues in Colombia.

-In each episode, Leopoldo Fergusson -Professor of Economics and co-director of TREES- and Andrés Ruiz -Director of Communications at Uniandes- talk with researchers, teachers and protagonists of different life experiences to explore how inequalities cross daily life and shape people's possibilities.
+In each episode, Leopoldo Fergusson—professor of economics and co-director of TREES— and Andrés Ruiz—Director of Communications at Uniandes and director of the film—talk with researchers, teachers, artists, and individuals with diverse life experiences to explore how inequalities permeate daily life and shape people’s opportunities.

 The videopodcast of The game of life seeks to create a space to think about the country from different perspectives and open conversations that often remain outside the public debate.